smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Main Screen Templates/index.md

 @![iOS]
 When changing screen layouts and template data (for example, to show a weather hourly data screen vs. a daily weather screen), it is recommended to encapsulate these updates into a class or method.
 Doing so is a good way to keep SDL UI changes organized.
 A fully-formed example of this can be seen in the [example weather app](https://github.com/SmartDeviceLink-Examples/example_weather_app_ios).
 Below is a generic example:
+!@

+@![android,javaEE,javaSE]
+When changing screen layouts and template data (for example, to show a weather hourly data screen vs. a daily weather screen), it is recommended to encapsulate these updates into a class or method.
+Doing so is a good way to keep SDL UI changes organized.
+A fully-formed example of this can be seen in the [example weather app](https://github.com/SmartDeviceLink-Examples/example_weather_app_android).
+Below is a generic example:
+!@

+@![javascript]
+When changing screen layouts and template data (for example, to show a weather hourly data screen vs. a daily weather screen), it is recommended to encapsulate these updates into a class or method.
+Doing so is a good way to keep SDL UI changes organized.
+Below is a generic example:
+!@

 ### Screen Change Protocol
 All screens will need to have access to the ```SDLScreenManager``` object and a function to display the screen.
 Therefore, it is recommened to create a protocol for all screens to follow.
 For the example below, the ```CustomSDLScreen``` protocol requires an initializer with the parameters ```SDLManager``` and a ```showScreen``` method.

+@![iOS]
 |~
 ```objc
 // CustomSDLScreen.h